davidbrewer/xmonad-ubuntu-conf/README.md

 If you prefer to perform these steps manually to understand what they are doing, read on.

 (TODO: implement the script.)
+(TODO: figure out how to deal with gtkrc configuration in a non-destructive way)

 ### Install packages ###